Registration Exemptions for Investment Advisers under the Investment Advisers Act of 1940By: Kenneth R. Earley

 - The fund that satisfies the requirements of either Section 3(c)(1) or Section 3(c)(7) of the 1940 Act (see above).

 - The fund represents to investors and potential investors that it pursues a venture capital strategy.

 - The fund invests at least 80% of its assets in “qualifying investments,” which generally are equity securities of privately held companies (other than private funds) that are issued directly to the fund.

 - The fund does not borrow or provide guarantees for more than 15 percent of its aggregate capital contributions and uncalled committed capital.

 - Any borrowing by the fund is for a non-renewable term of 120 or fewer calendar days.

 - The fund’s governing documents prohibit investors from withdrawing or redeeming their interests except in extraordinary circumstances.

 The key characteristics of each exemption are summarized in the table below.

 |Required to register with the SEC?||No||No|

-An adviser that does not qualify for a registration exemption must register with the appropriate regulatory authorities.
-Unless it qualifies for an exemption, an adviser that has $100 million or more of regulatory assets under management must register with the Securities and Exchange Commission, while an adviser that has less than $25 million of regulatory assets under management must register with the state in which it has its principle office, subject to certain exceptions that are not discussed in this article.
-A non-exempt adviser that has $25 to $100 million of regulatory assets under management must register with the state in which it has its principal office, unless the adviser would not be “subject to examination” by that state’s securities authority (in which case the adviser must register with the Securities and Exchange Commission).
+An investment adviser that does not qualify for a registration exemption under the Advisers Act must register with the appropriate regulatory authority.
+Unless it qualifies for an exemption, an adviser that has $100 million or more of regulatory assets under management must register with the SEC, while an adviser that has less than $25 million of regulatory assets under management must register with the securities regulator of the state in which it has its principle office, subject to certain state-specific exceptions and exemptions that are not discussed in this article.
+A non-exempt adviser that has $25 to $100 million of regulatory assets under management must register with the securities regulator of the state in which it has its principal office unless the adviser would not be “subject to examination” by that state’s securities regulator (in which case the adviser must register with the SEC).2